sencha/ext-angular/packages/ext-angular/README.md

 ## @sencha/ext-angular

-last run: Tue Nov 19 2019 04:16:41 GMT-0500 (Eastern Standard Time)
+last run: Tue Nov 19 2019 07:01:45 GMT-0500 (Eastern Standard Time)

 This npm package contains the files that are needed to add the @sencha/ext-angular package to an Angular application

-## Test with an Angular CLI generated app
+## Create the Angular application with Angular CLI

 #### Install Angular CLI